This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Symptoms can includeTypically you should be able to continue with most daily activities without making the headache worse.

-Rate the level of disturbance to your daily routines because of tension headaches?
+Rate the frequency of your suffering from tension headaches?

 The circadian rhythm controls the cycles your internal body clock repeats about every twenty four hours that tell you when it is time to sleep or wake.